Frequently Asked Questions

-Is the Aboriginal Music Program only for people living in Manitoba?
+Is the Indigenous Music Development Program only for people living in Manitoba?

-Yes and no. The Aboriginal Music Program's mandate is Manitoba, but it has partnered with other organizations and agencies to implement a project called "AMP Camp" that includes Aboriginal participants from other parts of Canada.
+The Indigenous Music Development Program's mandate is Manitoba, but we sometimes partner with other organizations and agencies on various initiatives that includes Indigenous participants from across Canada.

 What is Indigenous Music Performers Camp?

 AMP Camp is a one-week professional and artistic development project that gives emerging and mid-career Indigenous recording artists a chance to develop their understanding of the music industry along with their ability to succeed in it.
 The project includes 12-hour days of business workshops, vocal coaching, marketing plan consultations, guitar lessons, and performance coaching.
 Up to 30 participants from across Canada get the chance to learn from senior artists and industry professionals at a hotel/resort in Manitoba each year.
 AMP Camp is made possible through a working partnership between Manitoba Music's Indigenous Music Performers Camp and the Music Section of the Canada Council for the Arts.
 The project was launched in February of 2006 and has seen a number of participants go on to complete albums, play for capacity crowds and rack up award nominations and wins.

 Can the Indigenous Music Performers Camp help me get money to record my music?

 The Indigenous Music Performers Camp is able to help First Nations, Metis, and Inuit members of Manitoba Music complete their funding applications for sound recording projects.
 Consultations regarding FACTOR funding programs are available for all people, regardless of membership.
 See the Funding Programs section for more information.